amr-abdelhamid/refbook/manuscript/main.md

 A> ## What about Microservices?
 The main difference between Web-services (or just services), which what I referenced in the past discussion, is that each microservice has a separate standalone datastore.
 Services, on the other hand, share a common datastore.
 A>
 A> When looking from the angle of refactoring legacy or monolithic application code bases, it is not feasible to exert any effort or even think about splitting a large backend database into smaller ones and move towards a microservices architecture.
-Some other challenges looms in the way like handling distributed transactions and understanding and supporting the call chain for every business transaction[^neelford].
+Some other challenges looms in the way like handling distributed transactions and understanding and supporting the call chain for every business transaction[^nealford].
 A>
 A> This is why I have intentionally omitted microservices as one of the options to which one can upgrade newly-born components.
 In stead, a middle-way is a course-grained service, following a service-based architecture of some kind.